Wrong Turn (2021 film): Plot

-Jen Shaw, her boyfriend Darius, and couples Adam and Milla and Gary and Luis, arrive in a small town in rural Virginia to hike the Appalachian Trail.
+Jennifer "Jen" Shaw, her boyfriend Darius, and couples Adam and Milla and Gary and Luis, arrive in a small town in rural Virginia to hike the Appalachian Trail.
 They encounter hostility from locals in the bar, especially from Nate.
 Jen also meets a strange woman called Edith; with her is a young mute girl, Ruthie.

 They begin their hike and, despite warnings, go off the trail to find an old fort.
 A huge tree trunk rolls down the hill and fatally crushes Gary.
 Bruised, disoriented and lost, the group sets up camp for the night.
 The following day, Milla goes missing, as well as their cellphones.
-They find a plaque dated 1859 commemorating the creation of a group of settlers in the mountains called the "Foundation", who believed the end of the United States was near.
+They find a plaque dated "1859", commemorating the creation of a group of settlers in the mountains called the "Foundation", who believed the end of the United States was near.

 While looking for Milla, Adam triggers a trap and is dragged into a pit.
 Jen, Darius and Luis come across a barn full of backpacks and clothing, then see Adam trussed to a pole, carried between two men wearing strange costumes and animal skull masks.
 The friends confront the men, who talk in a language they can't understand.
 Adam breaks free and manically beats one of them to death while the other escapes.
 Milla appears, having earlier gone for a bathroom break and evaded the two men.
 The friends encounter other traps and are surrounded by more masked men.
 Milla falls into a pit and is impaled on stakes.
 She is killed with an arrow by a member of the Foundation.
 Jen, Adam, Darius and Luis are all captured.

-The group is taken to a primitive settlement deep in the forest, the headquarters of the Foundation, and put before a "court".
+The group is taken to a primitive settlement deep in the forest, the headquarters of the Foundation, and put before a court.
 Edith is one of their captors.
 Morgan, the brother of the man Adam killed, testifies how Adam murdered his brother, Samuel.
 The group is charged with murder.
 The leader, Venable, sentences Adam to death.
-The others are sentenced to "darkness".
+The others try to lie before the court to save his life, only to be exposed as perjurors by other witnesses, and are therefore sentenced to "darkness" for perjury in court.
 Adam breaks free and holds Ruthie hostage, demanding the release of his friends.
 Ruthie uses a concealed blade to stab Adam in the leg; he is then executed in front of his friends by Venable, who beats him to death using the log he used to kill Samuel.